ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Ansible modules will not read or recognize file tags.
 It is up to the user to determine the nature of remote data and tag it appropriately.
 Data sent to remote z/OS UNIX hosts through Ansible is, by default, encoded in UTF-8 and not tagged.
-Tagging a file is achievable with an additional task using the ``ansible.builtin.command`` module.
+Tagging a file is achievable with an additional task using the :ansplugin:`ansible.builtin.command#module` module.

 .. code-block:: yaml